IepIweidieng/TJAPlayer3/tja.md

 * `#NMSCROLL` &mdash; OpenTaiko (0auBSQ) v0.6.0 / initial value
   * Use the default ("**n**or**m**al") Taiko-like scrolling behavior

-Scrolling mode comparison: Consider BPM changes occur during notes traveling through the whole note field (including the part past the judgment circle).
+Scrolling mode comparison: Consider BPM changes occur during notes traveling through the whole note field (including the part past the judgment mark).

 * `scroll` is the scrolling rate multiplier specified by [the `#SCROLL` command](#scroll) and by [the `HEADSCROLL:` header](#headscroll).
   * Fixed to `1` when either `#BMSCROLL` or REGUL-SPEED (TaikoJiro) is used.